Identification of Child Penalties: Aggregation

-\iparagraph{5.3.2 Aggregation} Applied work typically reports estimates aggregated across all treatment groups, as in the normalized event studies (Section \ref{sec:event_studies}).
-Appendix~\ref{sec:aggregation} discusses how to aggregate multiple treatment groups, building on the discussion on aggregation in \textcite{callaway2021difference}, for both the conventional and new estimands.
+Applied work typically reports estimates aggregated across all treatment groups, as in the normalized event studies (Section~\ref{sec:event_studies}).
+This section discusses how to define aggregate estimands in the context of child penalties, building on the discussion of aggregation in \citet{callaway2021difference}, and highlights challenges in comparing aggregates across strata, such as countries or parent types, due to differences in treatment distributions.